 David M. Rosenfield, counsel in Herrick's Litigation Department, concentrates his practice in white collar criminal defense, corporate internal investigations, securities regulation and litigation, food safety cases, and food and drug industry investigations.
 David represents and defends individuals and corporations before federal agencies such as the U.S. Attorneys' Offices, the SEC, the FDIC, and the Department of Health and Human Services, including the FDA; state agencies, such as the New York State Attorney General's Office and the New Jersey Division of Criminal Justice; and self-regulatory agencies, such as the Financial Industry Regulatory Authority.

 In September 2014, David completed his 3-year term as chairperson of the White Collar Crime Committee of the American Bar Association's Business Law Section.
-He regularly speaks at seminars and authors articles for publication on government investigations, corporate internal investigations, food safety issues, securities industry regulation and anti-money laundering compliance.
+He regularly speaks at seminars and authors articles for publication on government investigations, corporate internal investigations, food safety issues, securities industry regulation, including insider trading and anti-money laundering compliance.
 David has appeared on CNBC, PBS and Bloomberg Television to discuss white collar criminal matters such as the Madoff and Rajaratnam cases, and has been quoted on white collar issues in various national publications.

 Prior to joining Herrick, David was Senior Counsel and Manager of Legal Process at The Bank of New York, where he provided legal counsel to the Anti-Money Laundering Committee and taught the laws and regulations section of the Advanced Anti-Money Laundering Seminar.
 He also conducted several internal investigations for the bank and coordinated its responses to inquiries from federal and state bank regulators.
 David also supervised the bank's 15-person Legal Process Department, which processed and responded to legal papers served on the bank.